rcs/jsenv-brunch/README.md

 ## jsenv-brunch
-Adds .jsenv support to [brunch](http://brunch.io).
+Adds .jsenv / .coffeeenv support to [brunch](http://brunch.io).

-.jsenv files are simple files with JSON structure that will have any matching keys replaced from environment variables.
+.jsenv / .coffeeenv files are simple files with JSON structure that will have any matching keys replaced from environment variables.

-.jsenv files are either JSON formatted data or files specifying a javascript function that will take an env object as an argument and return an object.
+.jsenv / .coffeeenv files are either JSON formatted data or files specifying a javascript function that will take an env object as an argument and return an object.

 ## Example